yuanshunning/pickit-docs/docs/examples/build_a_showcase_demo_with_teach.rst

 2.b Create the scene(s)
 ^^^^^^^^^^^^^^^^^^^^^^^

-The second step defines where Pick-it has to look for objects.
+The second step defines where Pickit has to look for objects.
 This is done by defining the region of interest (ROI).
 See the article  `Region of
 Interest <https://support.pickit3d.com/article/159-region-of-interest>`__